Dynamic consent: Challenges to dynamic consent

-Some empirical studies that were carried out before dynamic consent was developed concluded that it is unnecessary, that people are happy to give broad or 'one-off' consent for some kinds of research.
+Some empirical studies that were carried out before dynamic consent was developed concluded that it is unnecessary, indicating that study participants agree to give broad or 'one-off' consent for certain kinds of research.
 For example, a face-to-face interview study of 1001 Scottish adults as part of the prospective Scottish Family Health Study genetic database carried out in 2009 found that respondents preferred 'scenarios where consent is only asked for at the start of the study' over options to renew consent every 5 or 10 years.

 Similarly, a survey of US adults published in 2010 reported a preference for a broad, 'one-off' consent at the time of donation to a biobank over giving specific consent for each new study.
 A meta-analysis of the qualitative sociological literature on public and patient attitudes to biobanking published 2002-9 reached a similar conclusion: 'few people demanded recurrent, project-specific consent and few wished to place limits on the uses to which their tissue could be put'.
 However, these studies did not present dynamic consent to their respondents as an alternative to a broad consent.

-There has been some criticism of dynamic consent by a Norwegian team of researchers, who argued that dynamic consent would be an unwanted burden on participants and a waste of time for researchers.
+There has been criticism of dynamic consent by a Norwegian team of researchers, who argued that it would be an unwanted burden on participants and a waste of time for researchers.
 In a dynamic consent model, participants will be asked for consent continuously, simply because each new project is a new project.
 Thus, they will be asked to re-consent both for trivial and essential reasons, and often the former'.
 However, this opinion was based on an erroneous understanding of dynamic consent as requiring consent for each new study, rather than being able to be tailored to the needs and ethical requirements of a particular study.